Full HD on a 4K monitor looks worse than on a Full-HD monitor.

 - Express your support in forums: nVidia, AMD, Intel.

 - Complain of blur to technical support of your GPU vendor: nVidia, AMD, Intel (1, 2).

-- Complain of blur to technical support of your monitor manufacturer.
+- Complain of blur to technical support of your monitor/TV manufacturer.

 - Request the feature for game engines Unity, CryEngine.